TWIMPapp/TWIMPapp.github.io/web-3/dao.md

 ## Governance

 Of the 11% market royalties, 5% is fixed income for the team, with the other 6% is funnelled into the DAO treasury pool.
 The DAO can vote on how they wish to spend the treasury.
-For example, they could issue a monthly dividend, or start an education initiative at a local school, or a bit of both.
+For example, they could issue a monthly airdrop, or start an education initiative at a local school, or a bit of both.
 That’s for the DAO to decide.

 ## Voting